r0mdau/refind/README.md

 # refind

-Refind is a project to store my personnal documents in a [Weaviate] vector database and use [OpenAI] vectorizer module.
+Refind is a project to store my personnal documents in a [Weaviate] vector database and use [OpenAI] vectorizer module and generative search.

 ## Getting started